APPLICATION DEADLINE: August 15

 ECONOMIC FREEDOM AUDITS GRANT

-ALERT: Atlas Network is excited to announce that it has launched a new applications portal where organizations can apply for grants.
+ALERT: Atlas Network uses an applications portal where organizations can apply for grants.
 When you click "Apply," you'll be directed to a page where you will be asked to create an account in the applications portal before you are able to submit an application for this grant opportunity.
 Direct any questions to Casey.Pifer@AtlasNetwork.org.

 Atlas Network is excited to partner with the Fraser Institute to provide funding for Economic Freedom Audits to Atlas Network partners all around the world.
 This opportunity is restricted to organizations based in countries placed in the lower half of the Economic Freedom of the World Ranking.